Restrictions apply for construction sites in metropolitan Melbourne and regional Victoria

 Ensure employees know what to do

-If an employee develops symptoms of COVID-19 they should isolate themselves immediately, call the coronavirus information line on 1800 675 398 and follow the self-isolation guidance available on the DHHS website.
+If an employee develops symptoms of coronavirus (COVID-19) they should isolate themselves immediately, call the coronavirus information line on 1800 675 398 and follow the self-isolation guidance available on the DHHS website.

 - employees know what to do or who to notify if they feel unwell or suspect they've been infected, according to the information provided by DHHS (see link below)

-- any unwell employee does not attend the workplace, including employees who have been tested for COVID-19 or who are confirmed COVID-19 cases
+- any unwell employee does not attend the workplace, including employees who have been tested for coronavirus (COVID-19) or who are confirmed cases

 Employers have duties under the OHS Act, which include that they must, so far as is reasonably practicable: